qetza/replacetokens-task/README.md

 **New in 3.2.0**
 - Switch to [jschardet](https://github.com/aadsm/jschardet) for encoding detection when selecting `auto` in _File encoding_ ([#99](https://github.com/qetza/vsts-replacetokens-task/issues/99)).
 - Switch to [azure-pipelines-task-lib](https://github.com/Microsoft/azure-pipelines-task-lib) v2.8.0.
+- Add `auto` to _Escape type_ and set it as default value.
+- Move _Escape type_, _Escape character_ and _Characters to escape_ to the main paramters section for easier discoverability.

 **New in 3.1.0**
 - Add _Verbosity_ parameter to allow detail logs without using `system.debug`.